-Eggs — eggs are the star of the rich, custardy batter.
-You will need the whole egg.
+Eggs — eggs are the star of the rich, custard-like French toast batter that the bread is soaked in.

-Milk — I use whole milk in this recipe, but if you need a dairy-free option, use a richer plant-based milk such as oat milk or coconut milk.
+Milk — I use whole milk in this recipe, but you can swap it for 2% milk if you prefer.
+I don’t recommend nonfat milk as you need a little fat for the rich custard.
+If you need a dairy-free option, use a richer plant-based milk such as full-fat oat milk or coconut milk.
+Almond milk is a bit too watery for this, in my opinion.

-Vanilla — you need a large splash of vanilla, so I recommend using a high-quality vanilla extract.
+Vanilla — you need a large splash of vanilla, so use a high-quality vanilla extract if you can.

 How to Make French Toast

-1. To a large bowl, add eggs, milk, sugar, vanilla extract, and ground cinnamon.
+1. To a large bowl, add eggs, milk, sugar, vanilla extract, ground cinnamon, and salt.

 2. Whisk well until a pale yellow custard forms.
-This is the batter.
+This is the batter for the French toast.

-3. Melt butter in a skillet heated over medium heat.
+3. Melt butter in a large skillet heated over medium heat.

 4. Place the bread slices into the egg mixture one by one.
 Soak each side for a few seconds.
 Let the excess drip off.